skip to Main Content

 Studying internal migration

-Financing mechanism for small-scale investments by start-ups
+Financing mechanism for micro-investments in start-ups

-Internet portal for micro, small and medium-sized enterprises (MSMEs)
+Internet portal for micro, small and medium-sized enterprises

 Training for alternative income-generating opportunities

-Strengthening the hospital on the dumping ground
+Strengthening the hospital at the scrapyard

 Development education work